I CAN INFLUENCE OTHERS

 • May say very little or be talkative

-• Statements are used to structure or control situations
+• Use statements to structure or control situations

 Pitfalls: Can get too confrontational, insensitive & pushy.
 Too attached to “My truth is The Truth” with no room for disagreement or argument.
 Go too much on gut, without enough facts to back up reactions